-Originally this labor code was instituted to protect the income of pizza delivery drivers.
-Pizza delivery driver’s costs were eclipsing their pay reducing it below the minimum wage.
-Labor Code 2802 obligates employers to reimburse employees for “all necessary expenditures or losses incurred by the employee.”
-Section (a) of this code specifically addresses vehicle reimbursements to ensure company costs are not passed on to employees.
+Originally this employee indemnification labor code was instituted to protect the income of pizza delivery drivers.
+Pizza delivery drivers' costs were eclipsing their pay, reducing it below the minimum wage.
+Labor Code 2802(a) obligates employers to reimburse employees for “all necessary expenditures or losses incurred by the employee" – including vehicle expenses.

-The best-known solution for California Labor Code 2802(a) has been to reimburse employees using the IRS mileage rate.
-Organizations generally assume that this rate will cover all employees for all actual expenses.
-In reality, however, the IRS mileage rate, also known as the standard rate, Safe Harbor, or government mileage rate, still leaves some employees exposed.
+In expensive parts of the country, mid- and high-mileage drivers can also find the IRS rate falling short.
 This annually adjusted rate was never designed to govern employee reimbursements.
-Instead, it represents last years estimated average cost of owning and operating motor vehicles across the entire country.
-Using an average of such widely varying vehicles works fine for calculating tax deductions, which is what the government rate was designed to do.
-It’s an individual taxpayer’s tool, not a corporate reimbursement tool.
+Instead, it represents last year's estimated average cost of owning and operating motor vehicles across the entire country.
+Using an average of widely varying vehicles is fine for calculating tax deductions, which is what the government rate was designed to do.
+But it's not fine for mileage reimbursements.

 Let’s look at two employees that live next door to each other, drive the same vehicle, and are both reimbursed using the IRS mileage rate:

-Employee A drives 5,500 annual business miles and is reimbursed $2,997.50
+- Employee A drives 5,500 annual business miles and is reimbursed $3,190.00

-Employee B drives 30,000 annual business miles and is reimbursed $16,350.00
+- Employee B drives 30,000 annual business miles and is reimbursed $17,400.00

-Employee A and Employee B would receive similar amounts for their fixed costs, since they are the same, but different amounts for their variable costs, since Employee B drives more.
+Employee A and Employee B would receive similar amounts for their fixed costs, since they are similar, but different amounts for their variable costs, since Employee B drives more.
 Employee B would still receive more than Employee A, but the difference would be reasonable and fair, unlike under the government mileage rate.